Park Hee-von

-Park Hee-von (born May 11, 1983), birth name Park Jae-young, is a South Korean actress, singer and model.
+Park Hee-von (born May 11, 1983), birth name Park Jae-young, is a South Korean actress and singer.
 Park made her entertainment debut in 2001 as a member of a girl group named M.I.L.K. under SM Entertainment's short-lived subsidiary BM Entertainment.
 The quartet released one album titled With Freshness, and disbanded less than two years later.
 When Park transitioned to acting, she began using the stage name Park Hee-von.
 Park is best known for starring in independent films and cable TV series.

 Personal life

 Park and director Yoon Se-yeong got married in a private wedding at the Myeongdong Cathedral in Seoul on June 6, 2016.